A call to arms: making the case for more reusable libraries: Reusable Libraries

 \subsection{Sustainability Crisis and Opposition}

 It is, however, hard to break out of the silo model of thinking.
 My conviction for reusable libraries has arisen from decades of work across different program packages.
-I wrote the Gaussian-basis ERKALE program\citep{Lehtola2012_JCC_1572} during my PhD, and the finite element method HELFEM program\citep{Lehtola2019_IJQC_25945,Lehtola2019_IJQC_25944,Lehtola2020_MP_1597989,Lehtola2020_PRA_12516,Lehtola2023_JCTC_2502,Lehtola2023_JPCA_4180} in my independent career.
-In addition, I have made contributions to Q-Chem,\citep{Epifanovsky2021_JCP_84801} Psi4,\citep{Smith2020_JCP_184108} PySCF,\citep{Sun2020_JCP_24109} and OpenMOLCAS.\citep{Manni2023_JCTC_} Already many years ago, I awoke to a sustainability crisis: I realized I could not implement my methods in all of these programs (or, that there would be no sense to it).
-Moreover, maintenance would become a nightmare.
+I wrote the Gaussian-basis ERKALE program\citep{Lehtola2012_JCC_1572} during my PhD, and the finite element method HELFEM program\citep{Lehtola2019_IJQC_25945,Lehtola2019_IJQC_25944,Lehtola2020_MP_1597989,Lehtola2020_PRA_12516,Lehtola2023_JCTC_2502,Lehtola2023_JPCA_4180} at the start of my independent career.
+In addition, I have made contributions to Q-Chem,\citep{Epifanovsky2021_JCP_84801} Psi4,\citep{Smith2020_JCP_184108} PySCF,\citep{Sun2020_JCP_24109} and OpenMOLCAS.\citep{Manni2023_JCTC_} Already many years ago, I awoke to a sustainability crisis: I realized I could not implement my methods in all of these programs, as it would not simply be worth the required time investment.
+Moreover, maintenance of the duplicate implementations would become an absolute nightmare.

-Excluding the proprietary Q-Chem package, the remaining five free and open source packages still contain loads of duplicated code that could be stripped apart into reusable libraries.
+Excluding the proprietary Q-Chem package, the remaining five free and open source packages still contain large amounts of duplicated code that could be stripped apart into reusable libraries.
 I see little benefit in solving individual issues in individual codes, when instead it should be perfectly possible to use a reusable open source library in all of these programs.
-This problem is made ever so more acute by my research plan, which focuses on the development of new numerical atomic orbital methods.\citep{Lehtola2019_IJQC_25968} Traditionally, this would require writing yet another program package from scratch!
+This problem is made ever so more acute by my research plan, which focuses on the development of new numerical atomic orbital methods.\citep{Lehtola2019_IJQC_25968} Traditionally, this would require writing yet another program package from scratch, which would further complicate the maintainability crisis.

 A typical response to my complaint on the lack of reusable implementations is that I could already accomplish my research project simply by carrying out my project in a given modular program package like PySCF.
-Although well-intended, such a simple suggestion often omits quintessential drawbacks.
+Although well-intended, such a simple suggestion omits quintessential drawbacks.

 Such an interface would be heavily suboptimal.
-While sufficient for toy calculations, a good proof of concept study for a novel approach requires demonstrating that it scales to large systems.
+While it would suffice for toy calculations, a good proof-of-concept study for a novel approach requires demonstrating that it scales to large systems, which requires end-to-end considerations.